yuy3y/EnergyDataAnalysis/README.md

 # Where to

-The ipynb jupyter notebook files are the files that we used to clean the dataset, while the two CSV files titled cleaned are the files we have cleaned for further analysis.
+The ipynb jupyter notebook files are the files that I used to clean the dataset, while the two CSV files titled cleaned are the files I have cleaned for further analysis.
 There are also 3 raw files pulled from the above sources, which are the DATABASE....hmtl, Energyinformation...2016-2019, and global_power_plant_databse.